bytebard71/sales_insight/README.md

 🔍 Overview
-This project is part of the Codebasics Data Analysis Challenge, where sales data from multiple years is analyzed to uncover business trends and performance metrics.
-The dataset includes three years of quarterly sales records across different regions and product categories.
+This project is about where sales data from 2017 to 2020 is analyzed to uncover business trends and performance metrics.
+The dataset includes four years of atliqcompany sales records from different regions and product categories.
 The goal is to derive insights that help in business decision-making and strategy optimization.

 🚀 Features
 Data Cleaning & Preprocessing: Handling missing values, removing duplicates, and structuring data.